-This new alternative certification program, called Pathways to PE, is designed to recruit and train committed individuals with a demonstrated interest in fitness and education to become fully-certified PE teachers in NYCDOE schools by September 2017.
+Now in its second year, the alternative certification program, Pathways to PE, is designed to recruit and train committed individuals with a demonstrated interest in fitness and education to become fully-certified PE teachers in NYC DOE schools by September 2018.

 - Make a lasting impact on New York City students.
 PE is an important academic subject that teaches students to be physically active, work as a team, and set fitness goals that can last a lifetime.
 Emerging research shows that students who are more physically active in school also perform better in the classroom.

-- Train with the best.
-Experienced, high-quality PE teachers are eager to open up their classrooms to aspiring Pathways to PE participants.
-Participants will gain exposure to best practices of PE instruction and acquire hands-on experience with NYCDOE students.
+- Practical school-based preparation.
+Across the city, high-quality PE teachers are eager to open up their classrooms to aspiring Pathways to PE participants to learn alongside them.
+Participants will gain exposure to best practices of PE instruction and acquire hands-on experience with NYC DOE students.

 - Join a network of dedicated professionals.
 The NYC DOE’s 75,000 teachers are passionate, goal-oriented, and committed to students’ success.
 Once hired, Pathways to PE participants are entitled to all NYC DOE employee benefits, United Federation of Teachers (UFT) membership benefits, and the benefits associated with collaborating with the NYC DOE’s Office of School Wellness Programs.
 There are numerous opportunities for growth, continuous learning, and leadership available to NYC DOE educators throughout their careers.

 Timeline of Program